By Wanda Duncan | Published: September 29, 2025 | Updated: June 10, 2026

-What is Ketchikan, Alaska known for?
-Ketchikan boasts excellent fishing, with a reputation as the “Salmon Capital of the World.”
+Ketchikan is known for excellent fishing, with a reputation as the “Salmon Capital of the World.”
 It also has the world’s largest collection of totem poles and is known for its whale-watching and wildlife.

 Outdoor enthusiasts and history fanatics are spoiled for choice, with many Ketchikan, Alaska attractions being mere steps from the port.
 Ketchikan tourist attractions like the Tongass National Forest, Totem Bight State Park and the Great Alaskan Lumberjack Show are some of the best things to do in Ketchikan.

 Encompassing 16.7 million acres, the Tongass National Forest is the world’s largest old-growth temperate rainforest and America’s largest national forest.
 You can hike on over 70 trails, rent a cabin, fish, take a dip in the hot springs, go spelunking or take a marine tour.
-Reach the forest by taking trails near downtown Ketchikan, or take an excursion or a private vehicle to reach other parts of the forest.
+Reach the forest via trails near downtown Ketchikan, or book an excursion or a private vehicle to access more remote areas.

 If you’re looking for a guided experience, the Alaska Rainforest Sanctuary introduces you to local flora and fauna and Native Alaskan totem poles.
 Spanning 40 acres, this private reserve even has a sawmill you can browse.
 If you book a tour or an excursion, you’ll also have an opportunity to see live totem pole carving by a master carver.
 To get to the sanctuary, you can walk or take the free downtown shuttle that’s available from May to September from the Ketchikan cruise port.